The Sugar Reduction Summit; Industry, Regulation and Public Health

-Sugar’s role in obesity is increasingly taking centre-stage in the media, with headline grabbing stories not only on its link to obesity but correlations to cancers, cardio-vascular disease, heart disease and diabetes.
-Scientists and public health professionals have decried the high levels of hidden sugar found in everyday foods from breads to sauces, and drawn parallels between the tobacco and food industries, invoking the rising tide of obesity and questioning whether sugar taxation and additional regulation is an inevitable necessity.
+With almost two thirds of adults in the UK now classified as overweight or obese, there is no doubt that obesity is one of the most serious public health challenges of our time and that, continued unchecked, it will bankrupt public health services.
+Sugar’s role in obesity continues to take centre-stage in the media, with headline grabbing stories not only on its link to obesity but correlations to cancers, cardio-vascular disease, heart disease and diabetes.
+Scientists and public health professionals have decried the high levels of hidden sugar found in everyday foods, and drawn parallels between the tobacco and food industries – invoking the rising tide of obesity and questioning whether sugar taxation and additional regulation is an inevitable necessity.

 Key topics will include: